salsan/otu/README.md

 **otu** ( OBS themes utility ) is  [Node.js](https://nodejs.org) script, an handle tool for work with your scenes of Open Broadcaster Software

 # Description
-otu is an utility to permit to export/import your theme with all files, and many features are added in the next release
+otu is an utility to permit to export/import your theme with all files in an archive, add and extract scene from theme, and many features are added in the future

 # Installation
 ```bash